zahidali-dev/Open-Source-Playground/examples/python/README.md

 - Basic web scraper

 ### Code Style Guidelines
 - Use meaningful variable names
 - Add comments explaining your code
 - Follow PEP 8 style guidelines
 - Include a docstring for functions
+- Keep functions small and focused on a single task
+- Write readable and consistent code for collaboration

 Happy coding! 🎉